openownership/data-standard/docs/schema/concepts.rst

 In a BODS dataset, the fact that a natural person is a beneficial owner of an entity is represented by including this information in the Relationship statement linking the two.

-It is possible to represent in BODS datasets an entity's declaration that it has no beneficial owners (according to a jurisdiction's definition of a beneficial owner).
+It is possible to represent an entity's declaration that it has no beneficial owners (according to a jurisdiction's definition of a beneficial owner).

 It is also possible to include in BODS datasets information about natural persons who are not beneficial owners.
 (For example, where the managing officials of an entity are disclosed because nobody meets the jurisdiction's definition of a beneficial owner.)